enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 * The only dedicated Java batch server
 * Open Source under the Apache 2 licence, a business-friendly licence securing your investments in JQM
 * No-cost ready to use solution.
-Paying support can if needed be purchased from the original maintainer at contact@enioka.com or at any other firm open to doing maintenance on the tool.
+Paying support can if needed be purchased from the original authors at contact@enioka.com or at any other firm open to doing maintenance on the tool.
 * Fully documented